QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 .. _jl_juliaoptions:

-Other Approaches to Using Jupyter
+Other Ways to Use Jupyter
 ===================================

 There are a few ways to get started with Jupyter